{{ result.summary.heading }}

 Prerelease

-A hyphen suffix such as -rc.1 that sorts below the matching stable version.
+A version suffix such as -alpha.1 or -rc.1 that sorts below the matching normal version.

 Build metadata